 When Do You Need Deep Cleanings?

 Deep cleanings are performed and recommended to patients suffering from chronic gum disease.
 However, some dentists do recommend this costly procedure, even if it is not necessary.
-This type of treatment is also known in dentistry as scaling and root planning.
+This type of treatment is also known in dentistry as scaling and root planing.
 Root planing aims to remove plaque buildup and bacteria from your teeth and below your gums.
 This is to prevent bone loss, which may lead to losing your teeth.
-Bone loss may also complicate medical conditions that you may have, like cardiovascular condition and diabetes.
+Bone loss may also complicate medical conditions that you may have, like cardiovascular conditions and diabetes.

 When Do You Need This Type of Dental Procedure?